 In the New Kingman / Butler neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 26.8% of commuters carpool here, which is more than in 97.9% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The New Kingman / Butler neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the New Kingman / Butler neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.5% of all neighborhoods in America.

 NeighborhoodScout's exclusive research revealed that 92.9% of the adult residents in the New Kingman / Butler neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.1% of the neighborhoods in America.

-In addition, one of the unique characteristics of the New Kingman / Butler neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.0% of the neighborhoods in America.
+In addition, the New Kingman / Butler neighborhood stands out for having an average per capita income lower than 95.0% of the neighborhoods in the United States.

 Did you know that the New Kingman / Butler neighborhood has more Canadian and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.1% of this neighborhood's residents have Canadian ancestry and 1.9% have Native American ancestry.